Are you in the process of buying a new tennis racquet? If so, it’s critical that you buy one that has the correct grip size for your hands.

-Grip sizes are measured at the beginning of the racquet’s handle and can range between 4 and 4 ⅝ inches.
+The grip size is basically the diameter or thickness of the racquet handle and can range between 4 and 4 3/4 inches.
 This is the circumference, or otherwise known as the distance around the edge of the racquet’s handle.

 Different countries classify their tennis grips in different ways.
-We have provided a simple chart below so you can explore the various grip sizes between nations.
+We have provided a simple chart below so you can explore the various grip sizes in different parts of the world.

 |US Sizes||European Sizes||Sizes in mm|